autoplot/documentation/javadoc/org/das2/util/DefaultExceptionHandler.md

-# org.das2.util.DefaultExceptionHandlerWrapper for DasExceptionHandler, a dialog box for endusers with options
+# org.das2.util.DefaultExceptionHandler

- to get at the debugging information.
+Wrapper for DasExceptionHandler, a dialog box for endusers with options to get at the debugging information.

-DefaultExceptionHandler( )
+# DefaultExceptionHandler( )
 Creates a new instance of DefaultExceptionHandler

 ***